Skip to content

 Palette

 The palette key is the primary interface for theming Qt UI elements and enables customization of the main QPalette color roles.
+The following sub-keys are required for all themes:

 {